-Some people have shown concerns that ASD might be linked to children's vaccines.
-However, scientists have debunked such claims as extensive researches have been carried out in this area, and no reliable study showed a link between ASD and any of the vaccines.
+Some people have expressed concerns that ASD might be linked to children's vaccines.
+However, scientists have debunked such claims, as extensive research has been carried out in this area, and no reliable study showed a link between ASD and any of the vaccines.

-The original study, which brought up the question years back, has been retracted as it was poorly designed and presented with questionable research methods.
+The original study, which brought up the question years ago, has been retracted as it was poorly designed and presented with questionable research methods.

 Can autism be prevented?

-Aside from avoiding certain risk factors such as not taking certain drugs during pregnancy, there is no way to prevent autism spectrum disorder.
+Aside from not doing things that put you at risk, like taking certain drugs while pregnant, there is no sure way to prevent ASD.
 However, the condition can be managed and treated.

-With early diagnosis, intervention therapies and techniques can be carried out to help improve language, behaviour and skills.
+With early diagnosis, therapy, and techniques can be used to help a person improve their language, behavior, and skills.
 Intervention can be helpful irrespective of age.
 Also, it can help children learn to function well.

-Aside from behavioural, psychological and educational therapy, medications might also be administered to help deal with anxiety, depression, irritability, aggressiveness, hyperactivity, and repetitive behaviour in a person with ASD.
+Aside from behavioral, psychological, and educational therapy, medications might also be administered to help deal with anxiety, depression, irritability, aggressiveness, hyperactivity, and repetitive behavior in a person with ASD.